Building a Wheelchair-Friendly Bathroom

 The Shower and Tub Accessibility

-• Another way you can make showering safer and easily accessible is by installing a curbless shower.
+• One of the options is having a roll-in shower is the fixed (mounted) shower chair.
+As of 2010 the ADA says shower benched must be firmly mounted, i.e. they shouldn’t slip around and move.
+The shower seat should be anywhere from 17 to 19 inches high.
+In the most desperate need, a fix-it solution is to use a plastic, portable shower chair, though not the law or the safest option.
 The opening should be at the same level as the floor, but a bit sloped so the water can drain.
 If someone is using the transfer seat, it should be 36 inches wide and 60 if someone in a wheelchair is going to be using it, so they are able to move and turn.

-• The most important thing, no matter which type of bathtub you decide to go with, is the non-slip floors.
+• The most important thing, no matter which type of bathtub you decide to go with is the non-slip floors.
 That way, you are preventing falls from happening.
 Anything like a textured tile floor or a slatted wood tray that is put over floors will provide you with a non-slip floor.

 • Another important thing to install is the anti-scald mixing valves, which will help maintain a safe temperature of the water as well as water pressure changes.
 The best limit to set is about 120 degrees.

 • One thing that not a lot of people think about is the lighting.
-To provide better lighting, make sure that there are overhead lights in the shower as well as having glass wales instead of the normal shower curtains.
+To provide better lighting, make sure that there are overhead lights in the shower as well as glass walls instead of the normal shower curtains.
 That way, you are letting the sunlight come in the shower as well as increasing the safety.

 Disabled Toilet Accessories to Help With Care